sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/creating_changesets_per_project_in_monorepos.md

 The `workspaces` property here defines that in `github.com/our-org/our-large-monorepo` different `workspaces` exist and contain a `package.json` at their root.

-When executed with `src campaign [apply|preview]` this would produce up to 3 changesets in `github.com/our-org/our-large-monorepo`, one for each project.
+When executed with `src batch [apply|preview]` this would produce up to 3 changesets in `github.com/our-org/our-large-monorepo`, one for each project.

 ## 2. Produce unique `changesetTemplate.branch` names